Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

+In the case of ultracold atoms and molecules, dipole-dipole two-body interactions were also experimentally realized.
+However, no symmetry-restoration investigations with dipolar interactions were reported as yet.

-The restoration of angular momentum has been employed \cite{roma04} to investigate systems with a finite number $N$ of spinless neutral and charged bosons confined in a 2D harmonic trap.
-The broken-symmetry UHF-type orbitals were approximated as in Eq.\ (\ref{uorb}), treating the positions and the widths of the displaced Gaussians as variational parameters (which corresponds to a variation-after-projection scheme).
+The restoration of angular momentum was employed \cite{roma04} to investigate systems with a finite number $N$ of spinless neutral and charged bosons (ions) confined in a 2D harmonic trap.
+The broken-symmetry UHF-type orbitals were approximated as in {\Eq}~(\ref{uorb}), treating the positions and the widths of the displaced Gaussians as variational parameters (which corresponds to a variation-after-projection scheme).
 Wigner molecules were described for both neutral and charged bosons in the regime of strong interparticle repulsion.
-For the case of neutral bosons the Wigner-molecule regime corresponds to a process of 2D fermionization, when the strong repulsion keeps the particles away from each other overtaking the propensity of bosons to bunch together due to statistics.
+For the case of neutral bosons, the Wigner-molecule regime corresponds to a process of 2D fermionization, when the strong repulsion keeps the particles away from each other overtaking the propensity of bosons to bunch together due to statistics.
 This fermionization behavior is well known for strongly repelling strictly 1D bosons \cite{gira60}; in two dimensions, it has also been recently further verified via exact numerical calculations for two interacting bosons \cite{poll18}.

-The system of $N$ spinless bosons in {\it rotating\/} harmonic and toroidal traps has also been studied \cite{roma06} using angular-momentum restoration techniques.
-Fig.\ \ref{rbm} illustrates the patterns in the single-particle particle and two-body conditional probabilities as the successive steps sketched in Fig.\ \ref{hiera} are applied.
-The conditional probability is defined [see Sec.~1.5 in \cite{yann07}] as the probability for finding a particle at position ${\bf r}$ given that another particle is located (fixed) at a point ${\bf r}_f$.
-To be noted is the fact that the ground state has zero angular momentum only for small values of the rotational frequency $\omega$ (or equivalently the magnetic field $B$); for larger values of $\omega$, the ground-state angular momentum increases in steps of $N$, which is the hallmark of the emergence of magic angular momenta.
+The system of $N$ spinless bosons in {\it rotating\/} harmonic and toroidal traps was also studied \cite{roma06} using angular-momentum restoration techniques.
+Figure~\ref{rbm} illustrates the patterns in the single-particle and two-body conditional probabilities as the successive steps sketched in {\Fig}~\ref{hiera} are applied.
+The conditional probability is defined [see {\Sec}~1.5 in \citeasnoun{yann07}] as the probability for finding a particle at position ${\bm r}$ given that another particle is located (fixed) at a reference point ${\bm r}_f$.
+To be noted is the fact, see \cite{roma06}, that the ground state has zero angular momentum only for small values of the rotational frequency $\Omega$ (or equivalently for small magnetic field $B$); for larger values of $\Omega$, the ground-state angular momentum increases in steps of $N$, which is the hallmark of the emergence of magic angular momenta.

 An interesting application \cite{roma08} of the methodology of projection techniques is the restoration of the rotational symmetry starting from broken-symmetry Gross-Pitaevskii solutions that describe vortices in rotating traps.
 In this case, the symmetry-restored many-body wave functions can be characterized as rotating vortex clusters.
 The presence of vortices is not visible in the single-particle densities of the rotating vortex clusters, which are homogeneous; to reveal the hidden vortices, one needs to employ the conditional probability distributions.
 The Gross-Pitaevskii vortex states are shown to be wave packets composed of such rotating-vortex-cluster states.